Jamie3213/heart_disease_classification/README.md

     ## 4 3       117

 As we thought, there are only two instances where `thal = 0`.
-To replace them, we’ll take the most frequent value for patients with and without heart disease, since we already saw from the plots that one of the missing values occurs in the subset of patients with heart disease and the other occurs in the subset without.
+To replace them, we’ll take the most frequent value for `thal` within the respective `target` subet, since we already saw from the plots that one of the missing values occurs in the subset of patients with heart disease and the other occurs in the subset without.

 ``` r
 # get most frequent level in each group